-\Sally Farrier resigned from the Board in October 2016. \\Mark Verbiest joined the Board in March 2017.
 Recommendation 3.6: The board should establish appropriate protocols that set out the procedure to be followed if there is a takeover offer for the issuer including any communication between insiders and the bidder.
-It should disclose the scope of independent advisory reports to shareholders.
+The board should disclose the scope of independent advisory reports to shareholders.
 These protocols should include the option of establishing an independent takeover committee, and the likely composition and implementation of an independent takeover committee.

 As a mixed-ownership company, majority-owned by Her Majesty the Queen in Right of New Zealand, Meridian is bound by the requirements of the Public Finance Act 1989.
-This means there are constitutional restrictions on any party owning more than 10% of the company.
-These restrictions are set out on pages 55 and 56 of the FY17 annual report.
+This means there are constitutional restrictions on any party owning more than 10% of Meridian.
+These restrictions are set out on pages 99 and 100 of the FY19 integrated report.
 Given those restrictions, the Board has determined it is not appropriate to adopt a takeover protocol, although there are protocols to ensure compliance with the constitution.